THE LITURGICAL YEAR

 The celebration of the Liturgical Year, which starts on September 1st, is meant to draw us into the Mystery of Christ, helping us to experience His divine life more fully and deeply.
 Throughout the year the people of God journey together in the steps of our Lord, from His incarnation to the outpouring of the Holy Spirit upon the Church.

-There are eight great feasts in honour of our Lord and four great feasts in honour of His Mother.
-While Church tradition emphasizes the importance of these feast days, there are 6 obligatory holy days beyond Sundays
+The Feast of the Resurrection of Jesus, called Pascha (Easter), is the greatest of all holy days and as such it is called the “feast of feasts”.
+During the Liturgical Year there are eight additional great feasts in honour of our Lord and four great feasts in honour of His Mother.
+While Church tradition emphasizes the importance of these feast days, there are 6 obligatory holy days in addition to Sundays.
+These are:

 * Signifies a Holy Day of Obligation beyond Sundays